Jorge Diaz (American football)

-Jorge Diaz (born November 15, 1973 in New York, New York) is a former American football offensive tackle in the National Football League for the Tampa Bay Buccaneers and Dallas Cowboys.
-He also was a member of the Tampa Bay Storm and the Austin Wranglers in the Arena Football League.
+Jorge Diaz (born November 15, 1973) is an American former professional football offensive tackle who played in the National Football League (NFL) for the Tampa Bay Buccaneers and Dallas Cowboys.
+He also was a member of the Tampa Bay Storm and Austin Wranglers of the Arena Football League (AFL).
 He played college football at Texas A&M-Kingsville.

-Early years
+Early life

-Diaz was born in New York and raised in Katy, Texas.
+Diaz was born in New York City and raised in Katy, Texas.
 He attended Katy High School, where he received All-district and All-conference honors at offensive tackle as a senior.

 After graduation he moved on to Kilgore Junior College, where he was a two-time All-conference and junior college All-American at offensive tackle.
 After his sophomore season he transferred to Division II Texas A&M-Kingsville, where his position coach was future NFL coach Juan Castillo.
 He became a starter as a junior and was part of an offensive line that included Jermane Mayberry and Kevin Dogins.
 He earned All-conference honors as a senior.

 In 2017, he was inducted into the Kilgore College Athletic Hall of Fame.

 Professional career

 Tampa Bay Buccaneers

-Diaz was signed as an undrafted free agent by the Tampa Bay Buccaneers after the 1996 NFL Draft on April 22.
+Diaz was signed as an undrafted free agent by the Tampa Bay Buccaneers after the 1996 NFL draft on April 22.
 He made the roster after passing Stephen Ingram on the depth chart.
 He started 5 games at left guard, after Jim Pyne suffered a sprained ankle and one game at right guard, while allowing only 1.5 sacks.

 In 1997, he became a regular starter at right guard in the first 13 games, moving to left guard for the last 3 contests.
 He was a part of a rushing attack that included running backs Mike Alstott and Warrick Dunn.
 In 1998, he started the first 12 games at left guard, before missing the rest of the season with a broken left foot.

 In 1999, he started the first 11 games at left guard, before being passed on the depth chart by his former college teammate, Kevin Dogins.
 He returned to the starting lineup for the season finale against the Chicago Bears and the playoffs.
 He was waived on March 17, 2000.